 Laser Sintering (LS)—often called Selective Laser Sintering or SLS—creates tough and geometrically intricate components using a high-powered CO2 laser to fuse or sinter powdered thermoplastics.
-One key advantage of LS is that as a part is made, it remains encased in powder.
+One key advantage of LS 3D Printing is that as a part is made, it remains encased in powder.
 This eliminates the need for support structures and allows for complex geometries.
 LS production parts can be strong, water and air-tight, heat resistant, and made out of exceptional materials like aluminum-filled and glass-filled Nylon 12.

 Benefits of LS